Underwater Welding Career Information

 - Can theoretically involve most welding processes but most commonly uses gas tungsten arc welding (GTAW)

-Some of the duties that underwater welders take on can include:
+Some common duties can include:

 - Repairing ships

 - Inspecting, repairing, and maintaining underwater pipelines

 - Salvaging shipwrecked vessels

 - New construction projects, such as bridges

 - Building, repairing, and maintaining telecommunications equipment beneath the floor of the ocean